Octoberfest7/Mutants_Sessions_Self-Deletion/README.md

 <img width="842" alt="image" src="https://user-images.githubusercontent.com/91164728/164520239-a18eae5c-e97a-46a7-a873-88f5cc8e3b5f.png">

 There is however yet another problem.
 After payload.exe finishes spawning and injecting Notepad.exe, it exits, closing its handle to the mutant.
 When the beacon is eventually exited, its handle to the mutant is closed.
-Upon trying to run the payload again, it will not create a new beacon because the parent process still has it's handle to the mutant.
+Upon trying to run the payload again, it will not create a new beacon because the parent process still has its handle to the mutant.
 In order to remove the handle DuplicateHandle() must be called again, this time in reverse, and with the DUPLICATE_CLOSE_SOURCE flag specified.
 This will duplicate the handle that the parent process holds to the mutant back to payload.exe and in doing so close the handle that the parent holds.
 Payload.exe will now have two handles to the mutex, both of which will exit when it does.
 The final sequence of events regarding the handles is as follows:

 <img width="864" alt="image" src="https://user-images.githubusercontent.com/91164728/164522155-c04d157c-6c25-4ab5-b1bf-0e23003a8c77.png">